So, let’s start with a joke. A Black nationalist female rabbi, a Black male womanist rabbi, and Black Jewish apostate walk into a bar…

 By no means do I intend to imply that either West or Irving is a psychopath, but rather that they’re playing on and manipulating the real frustration felt by African Americans by declaring that Black people are the “real Hebrews” for more selfish, rather than altruistic, ends.
 Neither, in my opinion, are they voices crying in the wilderness, but nouveau riche Black celebrities whose public antics caused them to lose lucrative endorsement deals.

-What the analogy means to convey is that Black Jews such as Tamar Manasseh, rabbi and Chicago anti-violence community organizer, or Walter Isaac, rabbi and Africana philosopher—and even myself at one time—inhabit multiple spaces.
+What it does convey is that Black Jews such as Tamar Manasseh, rabbi and Chicago anti-violence community organizer, or Walter Isaac, rabbi and Africana philosopher—and even myself at one time—inhabit multiple spaces.
 We are tri-lingual and tri-cultural.
 We speak to and understand African-American culture in general, and Hebrew Israelite religiosity in particular.
 But also, we have lived, worshiped, and been educated in the American Jewish community.
 None of us is (or was) Black or Hebrew Israelite or Jewish.
 All of us are (or have been) Black and Hebrew Israelite and Jewish—for part or all of our life.

 What this means is that we’ve experienced the non-Jewish Black person who starts a statement with, “You know the Jews…” only to become flustered and embarrassed when they discover that we too are Jewish.
 All of us have felt the sting of anti-Black racism in a White Jewish setting as we’ve been bombarded with questions of “How did you become Jewish” or been told “you are different from those crazy antisemitic Black Hebrews” only to shamefully discover that they too are “our people.”